AmenaRafiq/RecipeBlogApp/README.md

 > To create a CRUD application with the utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

 (A CRUD application implements 4 basic functionalities: create, read, update and delete).
-Core module that this project will encapsulate: Software Development Lifecycle, Agile development, Git, Databases, ASP.NET Core, Azure Core Services and Azure DevOps.
+Core modules that this project will encapsulate: Software Development Lifecycle, Agile development, Git, Databases, ASP.NET Core, Azure Core Services and Azure DevOps.

 ### Requirements